dsdolzhenko/dolzhenko.me/index.md

 In my spare time, you may catch me hanging out with my family, experimenting with a new coffee brewing method, trying out a new recipe, learning how to play the guitar, or reading a book.
 Sometimes, I like to mess around with tech stuff.

+If you're interested what I'm currently up to, check out my [now](/now) page.

 You can follow me on [Mastodon](https://mastodon.online/web/@dsdolzhenko) or [Twitter](https://twitter.com/dsdolzhenko), connect with me at [LinkedIn](https://www.linkedin.com/in/dmitry-dolzhenko-213087203/), or write me an email to [mailbox@dolzhenko.me](mailto:mailbox@dolzhenko.me).